d-murphy/nysdrillteams/README.md

 ### To Do

+* 2011 Joe Hunter is sanctioned and cfp
+* 2011 states has no running order
 * remove mocks
 * why do nassau teams have true booleans for suffolk points (2008 three man ladder @ central islip)
     * maybe class can fix this?